Ouroboros: Film and television

-The Ouroboros is the adopted symbol of the End Times-obsessed Millennium Group in the TV series Millennium.
+The Ouroboros is the adopted symbol of the End Times-obsessed Millennium Group in the TV series Millennium (1996−9).
 It also briefly appears when Dana Scully gets a tattoo of it in The X-Files Season 4 episode "Never Again" (1997).

-"Ouroboros" is an episode of the British science-fiction sitcom Red Dwarf, in which Dave Lister learns that he is his own father through time travel.
+"Ouroboros" (1997) is an episode of the British science-fiction sitcom Red Dwarf, in which Dave Lister learns that he is his own father through time travel.

-The word is used in the film Adaptation (2002) where Nicolas Cage, in the role of screenwriter Charlie Kaufman, realizes that he has written himself into the screenplay of the very film the audience is watching.

-In Ninjago (2012), the Lost City of Ouroboros (also referred to as the Ancient City of Ouroboros) serves as a pivotal location in the Serpentine's plan for vengeance against Ninjago.

-In Hemlock Grove (2013–2015), the ouroboros plays an important part throughout the series.
+Season 2 episode 6 (2016) of Fear the Walking Dead is entitled "Ouroboros".
+The character of Alpha in The Walking Dead wears an ouroboros belt buckle.
 In Season 1 (2018) of the cyberpunk Netflix series Altered Carbon, the protagonist Takeshi Kovacs gets an ouroboros tattoo in shape of an infinity symbol, and it features in the show's title sequence, tying in to the themes of rebirth and the twisting of the natural cycle of life and death.
+Season 4 (2021) of The Sinner features it throughout.

 In the season 2 premiere of the television series Loki, a character named Ouroboros (played by Ke Huy Quan) is introduced.
 He is an employee of the Time Variance Authority.
 In the fourth episode, he also references a snake biting its own tail.

 In the anime Fullmetal Alchemist: Brotherhood, members of the homunculi race are identified by having the symbol carved/tattooed/branded/marked on them.

-The Abiranariba in The Dark Crystal: Age of Resistance is based on the ouroboros.

 Gaming

-Splatoon 3 has a serpent-like Salmonid creature named after it, the Horrorboros.
+Splatoon 3 has a serpent-like Salmonid creature named the Horrorboros.

-Ace Combat 3: Electrospheres main antagonist group is a terrorist organization called Ouroboros, whose intention is to cripple Strangereal's megacorporations in the continent of Usea.

-The Legend of Heroes: Trails features the enigmatic Society of Ouroboros, whose members serve as recurring antagonists in the series.

-In Xenoblade Chronicles 3, the main six characters wield a power named after Ouroboros, which is subversively used to oppose the cycle of death and rebirth in Aionios rather than representing it.
+In Xenoblade Chronicles 3, the main six characters wield a power named after the ouroboros, which is used to oppose the cycle of death and rebirth in Aionios rather than representing it.

-In The Witcher 3: Wild Hunt, an ouroboros spins on loading screens as an indication for the game loading.

-A three-headed ouroboros is the logo of Elder Scrolls Online, with a lion, a dragon, and an eagle that represent the three main factions of the game.

-In Inscryption, Ouroboros is a playable card that has the ability to return to the player's hand as a stronger version of itself after it has been killed.

-Music

-In King Woman's album Celestial Blues (2021), Ourobouros is alluded to in the song "Golgotha": "The snake eats its tail, we return again to this hell".

-In Ethel Cain's album Perverts (2025), Ourobouros is mentioned in the song "Pulldrone":